 Please note that incomplete applications will not be reviewed.

-- Concern values efficiency, competence and integrity, and hire Consultant/consultancy firm with suitable qualifications without distinction as to race, colour, religion, national origin, tribe, gender or age.
+- Concern values efficiency, competence and integrity, and hire staff with suitable qualifications without distinction as to race, colour, religion, national origin, tribe, gender or age.

-- We encourage all qualified women, men/ consultancy firm to apply for the consultancy assignment in Concern Worldwide
+- We encourage all qualified women and men to apply for vacancies in Concern Worldwide.

 The HR Manager, Concern Worldwide, 23A Cantonment Road, Off Kingharman Road, Freetown

-Closing date for receipt of applications for the above vacancy is on the 31st May 2017
+Closing date for receipt of applications for the above vacancyis on the 28th June 2017